-Ascension Day on Thursday this week marked a profound turning point in human history.
+Ascension Day commemorated this week marked a profound turning point in human history.

-Yet few would have noticed.
-For most it’s just a day observed as a forgotten yet convenient religious spring holiday.
+Yet few recognise its significance.
+For most it’s just a forgotten yet convenient religious spring holiday.

-The forty days prelude after Jesus’ resurrection before he ascended left the disciples in a strange and uncertain limbo.
+The forty days prelude to the ascension after Jesus’ resurrection left the disciples in a strange and uncertain limbo.
+Jesus had risen from the dead.
+The impossible had happened.
 Everything had changed.
-The impossible had happened.
-Jesus had risen from the dead.
 Fear had given way to astonishment and hope.
 Yet nothing seemed settled.
-But what now? wondered the disciples.
+What now? wondered the disciples.

-They found themselves between resurrection and mission.
-They knew Jesus was alive, but they did not yet understand what the resurrection meant for them world — or for the world.
+They knew Jesus was alive, but they did not yet understand what the resurrection meant for them — or for the world.

 For three years they had followed Jesus through the towns and villages of Galilee and Judea.
 The trauma of the cross had collapsed their dreams into confusion, disappointment and fear.
 Even after the resurrection appearances, they were not instantly transformed into confident leaders of a world movement.
 Jesus had always been there to lead them.
 Now they were uncertain, hesitant and disoriented.